 Ashland

-Brookside West Park - The park is haunted by the ghosts of children who were murdered there.
-One in particular is a girl who was hung in a wooded area.
-Screams can sometimes be heard coming from the woods, along with the sound of a body being thrown into the pond.
-The murderer was never caught.
+Brookside West Park – The area around an old brown bridge just southeast of the pond is said to be haunted by a girl who was hanged in the adjacent wooded area.
+Screams can sometimes be heard coming from the woods, along with the sound of something heavy being thrown into the pond.

-Haunted Tunnel - Just off of Route 42 going towards Mansfield is a haunted tunnel.
-It is said that if you stop just inside the tunnel, turn off your headlights, and put the car in neutral, that your vehicle will be pushed or pulled through the tunnel even thought the ground is totally flat.
-Some have even reported seeing handprints on the trunks or backs of their vehicles that were not previously there.
-The road that this tunnel is on the road to the right of Ohio Battery, formerly Carothers Brothers Pest Control.
+Haunted Tunnel – Just off Route 42 on Township Road 1536 is a haunted tunnel.
+Legend says that if you stop just inside the tunnel heading west, turn off your headlights and put the car in neutral, your vehicle will be pushed or pulled through the tunnel even though the ground is completely flat.
+Some eyewitnesses have even reported seeing hand prints on the trunks or backs of their vehicles that were not previously there.
+Many have reported a heavy or ominous feeling around the tunnel.
+Orbs and mists allegedly show up in photographs taken at the tunnel.
+This could be attributed to the naturally foggy area and other environmental factors.

-Kokosing Creek - The creek near the site of Katotawa Community Club (formerly the Riddle School) is said to be haunted by the town's namesake, an Indian by the name of Katotawa.
+Katotawa Creek – The creek near the site of Katotawa Community Club (formerly the Riddle School) is said to be haunted by its namesake, an Indian by the name of Katotawa.
 Katotawa was peaceful with the white settlers to the area and was a great help and guide for them.
-One settler, however, thought the only Indian was a dead Indian cut off Katotawa's head and threw it into the creek.
-Katotawa's ghost is now said to haunt the creek at night, headless.
+However, one settler thought the only good Indian was a dead Indian.
+Katotawa was killed, beheaded and his head was thrown into the creek.
+Katotawa’s body was buried on a hill near the Riddle School.
+Katotawa’s headless ghost is now said to haunt the creek at night.

 Lake Fork